mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-exporting-wallet.rst

 .. note:: Due to a known bug, if you are on Windows the only option that will
-        work for you is the console command - the file exported using the menu will not be compatible with BTS 2.0.
+        work for you is the console command - the file exported using the menu will not be compatible with DNA 2.0.
 This refers to Windows only.

 Export via the console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^